ufscwiki/Unfavorable-Semicircle-Wiki/docs/SECOND.md

 "square" section of the image, including what may be hidden patterns.

-- there is an intruiging "constellation" of red dots in this area that can be better seen in this inverted/color adjusted edit (by discord user ShadowMorphyn) where the dots appear in blue:
+- there is an intruiging "constellation" of red dots in this area that can be better seen in this inverted/color adjusted edit (by Discord user ShadowMorphyn) where the dots appear in blue:

 ![Second_vibrancy_.png](Second_vibrancy_.png "Second_vibrancy_.png")